Direct Line magazine

 And the consequences can be just as serious as drink driving in the evening, as our infographic shows.

 Drink driving is never worth the risk.
-Not only is it dangerous for you and other drivers, a drink driving conviction will certainly ruin your Christmas (and seriously affect the cost of your car insurance).
+Not only is it dangerous for you and other drivers, a drink driving conviction can ruin your life and seriously affect the cost of your car insurance.

-So, celebrate and be merry over the holidays, but make sure you play it safe the day after a night out.
+So, celebrate and be merry, but make sure you play it safe the day after a night out.

 Related articles